lukasvasadi/lukasvasadi-dev/src/posts/environments.md

 ## <a id="introduction">Introduction</a>

-This tutorial covers the installation process for several popular developer tools, such as Python, Node.js, and the compiler toolchain for C/C++, using system package managers, i.e., Chocolatey for Windows, Homebrew for macOS, and the Advanced Package Tool (APT) for Debian flavors of Linux.
+This tutorial covers the installation process for Python and Node.js using system package managers, i.e., Chocolatey for Windows, Homebrew for macOS, and the Advanced Package Tool (APT) for Debian flavors of Linux.
 It also covers how to create and manage virtual environments for Python.

 ### What is a virtual environment?